tvheadend/tvheadend/docs/markdown/configure_tvheadend.md

 This is where the services will appear as your tuners tune to the muxes based on the network you told them to look on.
 Again, remember what's happening:
-Tvheadend is telling your tuner hardware (via the drivers) to sequentially tune to each mux it knows about, and then see what 'programmes' it can see on that mux, each of which is identified by a series of unique identifiers that describe the audio stream(s), the video stream(s), the subtitle stream(s) and language(s), and so on.
+Tvheadend is telling your tuner hardware (via the drivers) to sequentially tune to each mux it knows about, and then see what 'programs' it can see on that mux, each of which is identified by a series of unique identifiers that describe the audio stream(s), the video stream(s), the subtitle stream(s) and language(s), and so on.

 (For the technically-minded, these unique identifiers - the elementary streams - are referred to as 'packet identifiers' or 'PIDs').

-####5.1.
-Forcing a Scan

-  **Tvheadend web interface: _Configuration -> DVB Inputs -> Networks_**

-  Highlight the network(s) you would like to force scan and then press the "Force Scan" button.

-  Force scanning can take some time.
-You may continue to use Tvheadend while a scan is in progress, but doing so will increase the time needed for it to complete.
-Note that the time required can vary depending on a number of factors, such as how many tuners you have available and the number of muxes on each.

-  **Tip**: You may select more than one network by holding ctrl and clicking on additional networks.

 ###6.
 Map Services to Channels